The Chinese philosopher Confucius said long ago that:

 - To meet Child Protection regulations, parents and guardians are required to ensure their child(ren) aged 16 and under, while travelling to, at or taking part in the Festival, is under their care or under the care of a responsible adult.
 In addition, on the day, they must confirm their child is fit and well to perform.

-- Fees: Entrance fees are £5.50 for each children’s class, £6.50 for each open or adult class, £6 for each duet class and £3 per person in ensembles of 3 – 6 entrants.
+- Fees: Entrance fees are £5.50 for each children’s class and £6.50 for each open or adult class.
 There is also an administration charge of £2.00 per entrant.
 On the day spectator fees are £5 for adults and £3 for children (8 years and above).

 - All Music and Singing entry forms, with the proper fee, must be received by the Music Co-ordinator, Pippa Kirk, 38 Gregory Place, Lytham, FY8 4SB.
 Fees are non refundable.
-The closing date for Music and Singing entries for the 2021 festival is to be announced.
+The closing date for Music and Singing entries for the 2023 festival is Friday 15th December 2022.

 Our piano classes give performance opportunities for a wide range of abilities with classes from age 9 and under to Adult.